kodecocodes/swift-algorithm-club/Shunting Yard/README.markdown

 For example:

-A + B * C
+**A + B * C**

 In the above expression the operator is placed between operands hence the expression is said to be in Infix form.
 If you think about it any expression that you write on a piece of paper will always be in infix form.
 This is what we humans understand.

 Now, think about the way the above expression is evaluated, you would first multiply B and C then add the result to A. This is because multiplication has higher precedence than addition.
 We humans can easily understand the precedence of operators, but a machine needs to be given instructions about each operator.
-If you were to write an algorithm than parsed and evaluated the infix notation you'll soon realize that it's a tedious process.
+If you were to write an algorithm that parsed and evaluated the infix notation you will realize that it's a tedious process.
 You'd have to parse the expression multiple times to know what operation to perform first.
 As the number of operators increase so does the complexity.

 ##  Postfix notations / Reverse Polish Notation